bonz0/Decision-Tree/README.md

 ------

 The program takes two files as input; a training file and a testing file.
 The output of the program is stored in a file named: `decisionTreeOutput.txt`.
-The current program only supports string attributes (the values of the attributes must be string.
-Numerical values are not currently supported).
+The current program only supports string attributes (the values of the attributes must be of string type.
+Numerical values are not currently supported.
+Any numerical values will be treated as strings.).

 ### Input file format: